 We've seen that when you share a dashboard with tiles that link to reports, those reports are also shared at the same time.
 But what if you want to share just a report?
 Simply send the report page URL to your colleagues.
 As long as they are members of the same distribution group, in the same email domain as you, or have at least one dashboard that links to that same report (the dashboard has tiles that were pinned from that report), they'll be able to open the report.

 What if you want to share a filtered version of a report?
 Maybe a report that only shows data for a specific city or salesperson or year.
 This can be done by creating a custom URL.

 Add the following to the end of the report page URL:

 In our example, the name of the table is Store, the name of the field is Territory, and the value we want to filter on is NC:

 Your browser adds some special characters to represent slashes and spaces, so you end up with:

 Send this URL to your colleagues.
 When they click on the link, Power BI will open a read-only version of the filtered report.

 Sharing content inside and outside your organization both have the same licensing requirements.

 If you create your dashboard with only free Power BI features, your recipients just need a free Power BI license to view the content.
-If you use Power BI Pro features like groups or on-premises connectivity, your recipients need a Power BI Pro license to view the content.
+If you use Power BI Pro features like app workspaces or on-premises connectivity, your recipients need a Power BI Pro license to view the content.

 See Power BI Pro content - what is it? for a more complete list.